-After Eikou spelled out the particulars, Jokyuu said, “Because no inhabitants meant no food.
-Probably no ready firewood either.
+After Eikou spelled out the particulars, Jokyuu said, “Because no inhabitants meant no food and probably no cut firewood.
 He might have intended to hide out in a deserted hamlet, but seeing an occupied house, he rethought his options and figured that was the most convenient.”

 “Because of the season, the bodies didn’t start to decay right away.
 He says he didn’t feel the need.”

 Listening without chiming in, Sotsuyuu let out a long breath and shook his head.
 Eikou understood the feeling.
 But this was Shudatsu.
 No matter how sick and twisted, there was a certain logic to his actions.
 Yet too much didn’t add up.

 “The Shunryou case.
 Why would a man with ten ryou in his pockets rob and kill Shunryou for nothing more than twelve sen?”

 “I’ve got no answer to that question and no clear explanation from him, only excuses.”